Amy: Yes it's... great. A great miracle.

 - Vinci and Arty: Arty's coworker Arkie Illions is an actual anthropomorphic seahorse, and apparently unaware that he's expecting.

 - This short little comic strip on DeviantArt parodies and inverts this with cute little seahorses.

 - Dragon Ball Multiverse: King Cold, according to Cooler.
 He destroyed an entire planet during Frieza's birth.

-- This short strip by Humon implies that this must have happened.
+- A now-lost comic by Humon implies that this must have happened.
 While most of the comic is serious but sweet, the final panel and twist is that Loki got pregnant and decided to dump the resulting kid on the unlucky priest's church doorstep.

 - Then there's this one featuring the Male Pregnancy Support Group.

 - In Wizard & Giant, the titular characters end up having a baby girl together, who goes on to become Queen of Khefru, the Ivory City.
 Wizard spends nine months laying on the couch, eating eggs and growing his baby bump.